 Message From The President

-Welcome to the website of the Collegium Internationale Allergologicum.
+Welcome to the website of the Collegium Internationale Allergologicum (CIA)

 This spirit has guided the activities of the Collegium to the present day.
-With an active membership that is limited to 250 people, the Collegium has a unique role as both an international honorary society comprised of many of the best scientists in allergy and clinical immunology, drawn from both academic and biopharmaceutical settings, and a forum which fosters scientific and professional interactions among its members.
-From the beginning, the Collegium has paid special attention to identifying promising young scientists as candidates for election, and in recent years there have been additional efforts to increase the diversity of its membership, which now includes men and women from all continents but one.
+With an active, by-nomination-only membership that is limited to 250 people, the Collegium has a unique role as both an international honorary society comprised of many of the best scientists in allergy and clinical immunology, drawn from both academic and biopharmaceutical settings, and a forum that fosters scientific collaborations among its members.
+From the beginning, the Collegium has paid special attention to identifying promising young scientists as candidates for membership, which now includes men and women from across the globe.

 The Collegium is deliberately designed to be a small and highly interactive group not burdened by the bureaucracy and anonymity that characterises many large international and professional scientific societies today.
 Our biennial meetings provide opportunities for each member of the Collegium, and their invited guests, to deliver oral and poster presentations based on abstracts submitted and organised into a scientific program that deliberately has no parallel sessions.
 This permits all attendees to enjoy and learn from each of the presentations as well as fostering interdisciplinary interactions, so important in tackling modern disease problems.